trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Invite users into selected IRC channel(s).
   Path: modules/generic/invite

+  1. Create a MySQL, PostgreSQL, or SQLite database.
+Import the required table schema, invite.sql (located in the module's directory).
-  1. Add "invite" to the module list in AlcoBot.conf.
+  2. Add "invite" to the module list in AlcoBot.conf.
-  2. Configure the [Module::Invite] section in AlcoBot.conf.
+  3. Configure the [Module::Invite] section in AlcoBot.conf.
-  3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
+  4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
-  4. Instructions for installing the SITE commands are in the top of the siteInvite.tcl file, which is located in the module's directory.
+  5. Instructions for installing the SITE commands are in the top of the siteInvite.tcl file, which is located in the module's directory.

   ############################################################